toddoplusapp/toddoplusapp.github.io/README.md

 Purchases, refunds, and store rules are handled by Apple or Google under their terms, not by a Toddo+ account (there isn’t one).

 15. Governing law
-These Terms are governed by the laws of [your country/state], without regard to conflict-of-law rules, except where applicable consumer law says otherwise.
+These Terms are governed by the laws of Canada / British Columbia, without regard to conflict-of-law rules, except where applicable consumer law says otherwise.

 16. Contact
-Questions about these Terms: [your email]
+Questions about these Terms: toddoplusapp@gmail.com Toddo+ / Luiz Felipe de Jesus Falcao
-Toddo+ / [Your legal name]

-In App Store Connect, use Toddo+ as the name and in promotional text too (Todo+ in the earlier listing copy should become Toddo+).
-Fill in legal name, email, and country before you publish.